 A frothy period romp brimming with allure and spark, “Never Say Never!” is a consistently entertaining tale of love and money peppered with unscrupulous ruses, sharp repartee and the dangers of brigand-filled Paris.
-This well-cast adaptation should do nicely on home turf.
+Alfred de Musset’s 1836 comic play concerns a dissolute playboy who accepts a tricky wager in order to pay off his own debts and enhance his uncle’s business prospects.
+Marbled with mercenary motives and the triumph of frank desire, this spirited, classy and well-cast adaptation should do nicely on home turf.
 In a perfect world, offshore prospects would also be a sure bet.